The color black gets a bad rap among artists sometimes. Many artists won’t even have tubes of black paint in their paint boxes.

 Transparent Red Oxide + Cerulean Blue + Alizarin Crimson

-Mixing Black From Other Colors
+Mixing Black From Colors

 Here are several combinations of primary colors, secondary colors, and tertiary colors you can use to achieve a satisfactory black for your painting.